aws-samples/amazon-redshift-data-warehouse-migration/Lab-Part4.md

  >
   Name | OracleDW
   ---- | ----
   Driver | Choose the Oracle driver which is installed on your EC2 instance.
-You can specify the drivers path by clicking on Manage Drivers and pointing the path to C:\Users\Administrator\Desktop\ANT371\OracleDrivers\ojdbc7.jar .
+You can specify the drivers path by clicking on Manage Drivers and pointing the path to C:\Users\Administrator\Desktop\drivers\ojdbc8.jar .
   URL | Jdbc url as follows - jdbc:oracle:thin:@OracleEndpoint:1521:DMSDW Get the Reinvent2018ANT371OracleEndpoint from step 8
-  User name | dms_sample_dw
+  User name | dms_sample
   Password | Refer to the Cloud Formation output for the database password

   Check AutoCommit and click OK.
 OracleDW will connect to the Source Oracle database.